 Since the Galaxy Buds Plus seal to the ear canal, they don’t require as much help combating auditory masking (when a loud sound makes it hard to perceive a relatively quiet one).
-The default sound signature of the Samsung Galaxy Buds Plus is more neutral-leaning than that of the Buds Live, because the Buds Plus drivers don’t have to constantly compete with outside noise.
+The default sound signature of the Samsung Galaxy Buds Plus is more neutral-leaning than the Buds Live because the Buds Plus drivers don’t have to compete with outside noise constantly.
 The physical blockage created by a sealed ear canal does most of the heavy lifting.

-That said, the Samsung Galaxy Buds Live earbuds have a great frequency response, and one that’s familiar to most consumers: bass-heavy with some treble emphasis.
-Not only does this add a more engaging “oomph” to your music, it’s necessary in order to hear the bass notes above the din of your surroundings.
-Yes, the Galaxy Buds Live features active noise-cancelling, but the efficacy of it is highly dependent on a secure, consistent fit.
+That said, the Samsung Galaxy Buds Live earbuds have a great frequency response and one that’s familiar to most consumers: bass-heavy with some treble emphasis.
+Not only does this add a more engaging “oomph” to your music, but it’s also necessary to hear the bass notes above the din of your surroundings.
+Yes, the Galaxy Buds Live features active noise-cancelling, but its efficacy is highly dependent on a secure, consistent fit.

 The Samsung Galaxy Buds Plus have better isolation